Baseflow/full-stack-on-rust/06-open-api-spec/README.md

 ![image](https://user-images.githubusercontent.com/35781348/192316201-065370b4-56f7-434e-b99a-490ac82ad7fa.png)

 ## BONUS
-Do you have third parties intergrating with your backend.
+Do you have third parties integrating with your backend.
 Here is why the open-api spec is so powerful:
 Navigate to [Swagger editor](https://editor-next.swagger.io/) and paste in the yaml definition from the Open API spec.
 From here you can just generate a client for all sorts of programming languages.
-This will make intergration for your 3rd parties much easier.
+This will make integration for your 3rd parties much easier.
-> Note, I'm currently unable to output the yaml definition yet, but converting online van [JSON > YAML](https://www.json2yaml.com/) acually works pretty well.
+> Note, I'm currently unable to output the yaml definition yet, but converting online van [JSON > YAML](https://www.json2yaml.com/) works pretty well.
 > Will update this repository later with a YAML example.